 Breakfast: Granny’s Donuts

 Buzzfeed touted Granny’s as the best donuts in Montana, and I can’t help but agree.
 Located right across from MSU’s towering dorm halls, this shop has been serving up tasty treats to Bozemanites for the past 14 years.
-There are always a few standbys like maple bars and chocolate cake, but donut master Robert McWilliams is always coming up new seasonal flavors or just for the hell of it.
-He doesn’t accept credit cards though, so be sure to hit up the ATM beforehand; nothing could be as painful as smelling his creations and then not being able to taste any.
+There are always a few standbys like maple bars and chocolate cake, but donut master Robert McWilliams is always coming up with new seasonal flavors just for the hell of it.
+He doesn’t accept credit cards though, so be sure to hit up the ATM beforehand; nothing could be as painful as smelling his creations and then not being able to taste them.

 Coffee: Wild Joe’s Coffee Spot

-Granny’s isn’t known for their coffee, so head elsewhere for your caffeine fix.
 Rated as Montana’s top coffee shop by the Food Network, it’s Bozeman’s take on third wave coffee culture: hand-pulled espresso, pour overs, and milk sourced from a small Montana dairy (or hemp milk, if that’s more your style).
 None of it feels pretentious, though; it’s a great place to chat with friends, do some work on your laptop, or just enjoy a quality cup of coffee.
 Check out their events calendar too, as a lot of local musicians come by to play.